 4 main disadvantages

-Comparing two channels
+Comparing the two Options

 We present a comparative table of the considered marketing channels.
 Therefore, we can clearly understand the differences between SMS and push.

-|Delivery guarantee||about 90%||up to 75%|
+|Delivery guarantee||~ 90%||up to 75%|

-|CTR, %||up to 7%||up to 35%|
+|CTR||up to 7%||up to 35%|

-|Cost||from $0,02 per message||for 1000 subscribers from $4 per month|
+|Cost||from $0,02 per message||from $4 per month per 1,000 subscribers|

 |Content||text, link||text, link, image, buttons|